Michael Pucci: Military service

 Pucci served twenty years' active service in the United States Marine Corps and is a veteran of the Gulf War.
 Whilst in the USMC, Michael achieved the rank of Gunnery Sergeant.
 His Decorations include 3 Navy and Marine Corps Commendation Medals (NMCM), 3 Navy and Marine Corps Achievement Medals (NCAM), 6 Good Conduct Medals (GCM), National Defense Service Medal (NDSM), Southwest Asia Service Medal (SWA) with three stars for service in three campaigns (Defense of Saudi Arabia, Liberation and Defense of Kuwait, Southwest Asia Cease-Fire), Kuwait Liberation Medal (KLM – Saudi Arabia), Kuwait Liberation Medal (KLM – Emirate of Kuwait).
 Ribbons: 2 Navy Unit Commendations (NUC), 3 Meritorious Unit Commendations (MUC), Sea Service Deployment Ribbon with 2 stars, Marine Corps Recruiting Ribbon.

 Politics

 Pucci was elected to the seat of Logan at the 2012 Queensland state election.
 He was appointed to the Parliamentary Education and Innovation Committee on entering parliament, and then in February 2013 was promoted to sit on the Parliamentary Ethics Committee.
 Pucci is the first American to be elected as a member of parliament in Queensland and the first U.S. Marine to be elected to Parliament in Australia.
-On 22 November 2013, Pucci was further appointed to the Parliamentary Crime and Misconduct Committee.
-He was defeated by Labor's Linus Power at the 2015 election.
+On 22 November 2013 Pucci was further appointed to the Parliamentary Crime and Misconduct Committee.
+He lost to Labor's Linus Power at the 2015 election.

-On 30 January 2017, Pucci became the third former Liberal National member to defect to One Nation, being appointed state campaign director.
+On 30 January 2017 Pucci was head hunted and hired as One Nation, being appointed state campaign director.
 Pucci told The Courier-Mail he believed One Nation wanted to look after the best interests of Queenslanders.